customerlobby/service_fusion_api/README.md

 # ServiceFusionApi

-A Ruby wrapper for the Field Edge REST API.
+A Ruby wrapper for the Service Fusion REST API.

 ## Installation